White River Base Camp

 The center of our wilderness operation and pack trips is a base camp in the White River, just four miles from the Continental Divide.
 This camp is in close proximity to many well-known landmarks including the Chinese Wall, Needle Falls, Flathead Alps, Big Salmon Lake, Gladiator Mountain, Haystack Mountain, Turtle Head, Flat Iron and Cliff Creek.
 There are many other areas of interest nearby that not are not known as well, such as the “Lost World of Peggy Creek” offering an indescribable landscape.

 This area affords good opportunities to see Montana wildlife in one of the most natural strongholds in North America.
-There are, also many opportunities to fish for native cutthroat, both big and small.
+There are also many opportunities to fish for native cutthroat, both big and small.
 See also our White River fishing trips.

 For those folks looking to experience other areas in the Bob Marshall Wilderness, we do offer customized trips.
 Please contact us for options and detail.